20250813_13105622-960x1149

 • Meals in Ulaanbaatar

-• Personal expenses (souvenirs, extra snacks, alcohol, etc.)
+• Personal expenses (souvenirs, additional snacks, alcohol, etc.)

 1. Day 1 First steps in Mongolia

-We arrive in Ulaanbaatar in the morning (departure from Europe is scheduled the day before).
-We head straight to the hotel to rest for a few hours.
-At noon, we meet a local guide and proceed to a restaurant.
-Then we visit the Museum of Mongolian History.
-The exhibit covers the period from prehistoric times to the Soviets, with a significant portion devoted to the Mongol Empire and its founder, Genghis Khan.
-In the evening, a demonstration of traditional aliquot (throat) dancing and singing is scheduled.
-Overnight stay at the hotel.
+We arrive in Ulaanbaatar early in the morning (departure from Europe the previous day).
+We go directly to the hotel to rest for a few hours.
+At noon we meet our local guide and head to a restaurant for lunch.
+Afterwards we visit the Genghis Khan National Museum.
+The exhibition covers the period from prehistoric times to the Soviet era, with a large section devoted to the Mongol Empire and its founder, Genghis Khan.
+In the evening we take a short walk around the city and attend a performance of traditional Mongolian dance and throat singing.
+Overnight at a hotel.

 2. Day 2 Karakorum

-After breakfast, we will board off-road vehicles.
-The trip will take about 5 hours, on the way we will stop for lunch at a local restaurant.
-In the afternoon we reach Karakorum, the capital of the Mongol Empire, founded as a war camp by Genghis Khan in 1220.
-The entire site is a UNESCO World Heritage Site.
-We also visit the largest and one of the oldest Buddhist temples in Mongolia, the Erdenedzuu chijd, built in the 16th century.
-The monastery grounds are surrounded by 108 sacred stupas, symbolizing enlightenment.
-We spend the night near Karakorum, in a tourist gers.
+After breakfast we board 4WD vehicles.
+The journey takes about 5 hours, and on the way we stop for lunch at a local restaurant.
+In the afternoon we arrive in Karakorum, the capital of the Mongol Empire, founded as a military camp by Genghis Khan in 1220.
+The entire site is listed as a UNESCO World Heritage Site.
+We also visit Erdene Zuu Khiid, the largest and one of the oldest Buddhist monasteries in Mongolia, built in the 16th century.
+The monastery complex is surrounded by 108 sacred stupas, symbolizing enlightenment.
+Overnight near Karakorum in tourist gers.

-In the morning we say goodbye to the Karakorum and set off in 4×4 vehicles to the beautiful Orchon Valley, a UNESCO World Heritage Site.
-We have about 150 kilometers to cover that day, which will take about 4-5 hours.
-We head along the river, admire the overwhelming green pastures and summer camps of nomadic shepherds.
-In the second half of the day, we reach the family, where we join the daily activities.
-Our main task is to build a ger according to traditional methods, where we will then spend the night.
+In the morning we say goodbye to Karakorum and set off in 4WD vehicles toward the beautiful Orkhon Valley, a UNESCO World Natural Heritage Site.
+We have about 150 km to go, which will take around 4–5 hours.
+We travel along the river, admiring the endless green pastures and the summer camps of nomadic herders.
+In the second half of the day we arrive at a local family’s camp, where we join in their daily activities.
+Our main task is to build a ger using traditional methods, where we will later spend the night.

 4. Day 4 Waterfall

-On this day, we saddle up our horses and head out into the steppe.
-A light ride awaits us, about 15 km, and our destination is the breathtaking Ulaan Tsutgalaan waterfall.
-Its creation dates back to more than 20,000 years ago, caused by a volcanic eruption and an earthquake.
-The water here falls from nearly 20 meters directly onto the black rocks.
-If the sun shines then small rainbows often form at the foot of the waterfall.
-In the afternoon, we return to the Mongolian family and spend the night again in the ger.
-Khorkhog is planned as part of dinner.
+That day we mount our horses and head out into the steppe.
+A light ride awaits us, about 15 km, with our destination being the breathtaking Ulaan Tsutgalaan Waterfall.
+It is believed to have formed over 20,000 years ago as a result of a volcanic eruption and an earthquake.
+Here the water crashes down from nearly 20 meters onto black volcanic rocks.
+When the sun is shining, small rainbows often appear at the base of the waterfall.
+In the afternoon we return to the Mongolian family and spend another night in gers.
+For dinner we enjoy Khorkhog, a traditional Mongolian barbecue.

 5. Day 5 Footsteps of Zanabazar

-After breakfast we set off on our way.
-About 40 km in the saddle awaits us.
-The trail leads along the mountain range up to the 17th century Buddhist monastery of Tövkhön.
-It was here that Öndör Gegeen Zanabazar, one of the most important spiritual leaders in the country’s history and the first Javidhandamba (head of Tibetan Buddhism in Mongolia), created the soyombo script used to write the Mongolian language.
-According to legend, Zanabazar saw luminous signs in the sky, wrote them down and then turned them into an alphabet.
-The monastery buildings are located at an altitude of 2312 meters above sea level and offer a magnificent panorama of Khangay.
-In the evening we set up camp surrounded by nature and sleep in tents.
+We say goodbye to our hosting family and continue our journey.
+Today we ride about 35 km in the saddle.
+The trail leads along a mountain ridge to the 17th-century Buddhist monastery of Tövkhön.
+It was here that Öndör Gegeen Zanabazar, one of the most important spiritual leaders in Mongolia’s history and the first Jebtsundamba Khutuktu (the head of Tibetan Buddhism in Mongolia), created the Soyombo script, used to write the Mongolian language.
+According to legend, Zanabazar saw luminous symbols in the sky, wrote them down, and later transformed them into an alphabet.
+The monastery buildings stand at an altitude of 2312 m above sea level and offer a magnificent panorama of the Khangai Mountains.
+In the evening we set up camp in the nature and spend the night in tents.

 6. Day 6 Endless steppe

-This day we again have 40 kilometers to cover.
-We cross the Tsagaan Sum River and gradually venture into less settled areas.
-The trail leads through the endless steppe, with mountains visible on the horizon.
-This is an ideal place for long gallops.
-A mid-day stopover is scheduled.
-In the afternoon we reach our destination, the Dutut hills, at the foot of which we will pitch our tents.
+In the morning we visit Tövkhön Monastery, then cross the Tsagaan Sum River and gradually move into less populated areas.
+The trail leads across the endless steppe, with mountains visible on the horizon.
+There will be plenty of opportunities for long gallops.
+In the afternoon we reach our destination, the Dutut Hills, where we set up our camp at their foot.

-After breakfast, we continue our journey, our today’s section is 40 km.
-The trail takes us further and further north.
-Soon after setting off we enter the Tsenkher district.
-Long gallops through the steppe await us, but we will also cross a nearby mountain range.
-In the late afternoon we will reach a bend in the river, where we will let the horses cool off.
-Here we set up camp.
-We sleep in tents.
+After breakfast we continue our journey.
+The trail leads us further north and soon we will enter the Tsenkher district.
+The lay of the land is flat, so we will gallops across the steppe.
+In the late afternoon we will reach a river bend, where we will cool down our horses.
+Here we set up camp and spend the night in tents.

 8. Day 8 Northern slopes of Changay